Let's learn how to grow cauliflower from seed in your garden. Cauliflower likes cool weather so grow it in early spring and late fall.

 After harvest, you can eat cauliflower right away.
 Steam it, roast it, mash it, toss it with butter and herbs—whatever you like.
 Because you grew it in cool weather and picked it at the right time, the taste will likely surprise you.
 It’s mild, sweet, and tender.

-When you eat cauliflower that you grew yourself, it feels different.
+When you eat cauliflower that you grew yourself, it feels different and it tastes better.
 You know it came from your own soil, your own effort, and your own careful timing.
 You’ll also know, now, that you really can learn how to grow cauliflower from seed in your backyard garden in cool weather, early spring and late fall if you live in or near Texas.

 Once you’ve done it once—started the seeds, watched the plants grow, protected them from heat and pests, and finally cut that first white head—you’ll probably want to plant cauliflower every cool season.
 It’s tasty, it’s good for you, and it proves that even in Texas, cool‑weather crops can thrive in your backyard.